 Armbar from Side Control

-The side control armbar exists with many variations; all of them will probably help you end a fight.
-So, what are the needed steps to finish an armbar from side control properly?
+The side control armbar has many variations, which will probably help you end a fight.
+So, what steps are needed to finish this arm joint lock from side control properly?

-In the following video, Lachlan Giles teaches the full process of correctly finishing the far armbar from the BJJ side control.
+In the following video, Lachlan Giles teaches the correct finishing of the far armbar from the BJJ side control.
 Have fun!

 So, what are the necessary steps to finish an armbar from the butterfly guard position?

-The following video will help you understand the process of finishing a butterfly guard armbar properly.
+The following video will help you understand how to finish a butterfly guard armbar properly.
 Have fun!

 Armbar from Knee on Belly